puppetlabs/puppet-docs/source/pe/3.0/install_basic.markdown

 This role should be installed on **every node** in your deployment, including the master, database support, and console nodes.
 (If you choose the puppet master, database support, or console roles, the puppet agent role will be installed automatically.)
 Nodes with the puppet agent role can:

 * Run the puppet agent daemon, which pulls configurations from the puppet master and applies them.
-* Listen for MCollective messages, and invoke MCollective agent actions when they receive a valid command.
+* Listen for orchestration messages, and invoke orchestration actions when they receive a valid command.
 * Send data to the Master for use by PuppetDB.

 ### The Puppet Master Role